tamarin-prover/tamarin-prover/src/002_installation.md

 To run Tamarin on Mac OS X you need to have Maude 2.7 and GraphViz.

-1. Download and install Maude 2.7 from
+1. Download and install Core Maude 2.7 from
   <http://maude.cs.illinois.edu/w/index.php?title=Maude_download_and_installation>.

 2. Download and install GraphViz from